 Spell Games introduces Marla’s brother Jason, a charismatic con man with a major scam in mind.
 He just needs Marla to do him a little favor, and he’ll be set for life.
 How can a sister refuse?
 Includes weird mushroom magic.

 In Broken Mirrors (free to read at the link) Marla takes desperate steps to bring a beloved friend back from the dead.
 As a consequence, she fractures the structure of half life of ativan reality itself, and is forced to confront her counterpart from a parallel universe: an implacable tyrant known as The Mason, corrupted by a cursed magical cloak and devoted to the elimination of all life in general… and Marla in particular.

 In Grim Tides (free to read at the link), Marla is on a vacation of sorts in the Hawai’ian islands, recovering from her ordeal in the previous volume.
 But her enemies have been waiting for a moment of weakness, and they assemble a team of assassins and villains led by the notorious chaos witch Elsie Jarrow to get rid of Marla once and for all.

-Bride of Death finished a successful Kickstarter fundraiser in March 2013, and will be published by the end of the year (ideally in the fall).
-Marla comes to grips with some major changes in her life, and decides to go on a road trip and kill a lot of monsters.
+In Bride of Death Marla comes to grips with some major changes in her life, and decides to go on a road trip and kill a lot of monsters.
 Except nothing’s ever quite that simple.

 Bone Shop (free to read at the link) is a prequel short novel about Marla’s origins and her rise to power in Felport.
 While it can be read any time, it is particularly effective when read after Dead Reign, as it sheds new light on some events in that novel.